tusharm/redash2dqsql/README.md

 ## redash2dbsql

-Tool to migrate Redash dashboards to Databricks SQL
+A tool to migrate Redash dashboards/queries to Databricks SQL

-###
+### Features

 1. Fetches queries and dashboards by tags
-2. Builds dependencies between the queries
+2. Builds dependencies between the queries (see [this](https://docs.databricks.com/en/sql/user/queries/query-parameters.html#query-based-dropdown-list))
-3. Uses `sqlglot` to convert to Databricks format
+3. Uses [sqlglot](https://sqlglot.com/sqlglot.html) to convert to Databricks format
-   1. Ensures query parameters are not messed up
-   2. Fixes schema names

 ### Issues

-1.
-2.
+1. Databricks SDK doesn't support all Query parameter types (see https://github.com/databricks/databricks-sdk-py/issues/475)
+2. Resources are not getting created at the target location, as defined by `parent` parameter in the [API](https://docs.databricks.com/api/workspace/queries/create).
+They always get created in the user's home directory.